 David Brooks (b.
 1975 Brazil, Indiana) is an artist whose work considers the relationship between the individual and the built and natural environment.
 His work investigates how cultural concerns cannot be divorced from the natural world, while also questioning the terms under which nature is perceived and utilized.

-Brooks received his BFA from the Cooper Union and an MFA from Columbia University.
-In 2010 he received a grant from the Foundation for Contemporary Arts, and a research grant to the Ecuadorian Amazon from the Coypu Foundation in 2012.
-Brooks lives and works in New York City.
+Brooks is the recipient of several prestigious awards, including a grant from the Foundation for Contemporary Arts, a research grant to the Ecuadorian Amazon from the Coypu Foundation, and a Smithsonian Artist Research Fellowship.
+David Brooks currently lives and works between New York City and New Orleans.